 2-3 times a year I get calls from customers that have lash starting to get loose on the last 3 cylinders.
 This is caused from poor lubrication at the time of initial start-up.
 In this case the cam literally eats its way through the block away from the force of the tappets.
 Assembly lube and oil pressure on start-up are a pretty big deal to your cam.
 Don’t let this happen to you.

 High-lift camshafts, heavy springs and large capacity injection pumps create cyclical torsional forces much greater than what the cam was designed to handle.
 In many cases the camshaft will fail between the nose and cylinder number 2.
-Also between the nose and whichever journal pushed through the hydrodynamic film of oil.
-A steel camshaft will stop most all breakage due to torsional harmonics, but is still vulnerable to breakage due to journal seizure.
+Also between the nose and whichever journal pushed through the hydrodynamic film of oil and seizes in the block.
+A steel camshaft will stop most all breakage due to torsional harmonics but is still vulnerable to breakage due to journal seizure.
 The Cummins B, ISB and ISBE engines, depending on CPL, have either one or two bearings for the seven journals.
 The other five or six journals ride directly on the block.
 Where big lift cams and high spring pressure are used, the cam can push through the oil film that separates the cam and block and seize.
 Having the block line-bored and installing journal bushings will ensure this does not happen.

-If you are running a cam with more than 210 degrees of duration @.050″, more than .340″ lobe lift more than 420# nose pressure or getting close to 5,000rpm there is a benefit with having your block modified to accept cam journal bearings.
+If you are running a cam with more than 210 degrees of duration @.050″, more than .340″ lobe lift more than 420# nose pressure or getting close to 5,000rpm there is a benefit with having your block modified to accept cam journal bearings to run a steel cam

 In most instances our cams do not need to have the centerlines moved.
 Our cams are ground on a CNC grinder to ensure that each cam is on the correct centerline.
 There is a +/- specification that Cummins uses during manufacture of the crank and cam gears.
 Usually there is less than 1 degree of variation from engine to engine and in rare instances 2+ degrees.
 Issues arise when people start to switch crankshafts and cam gears from different engines and year models.
 Creating an instance where the cam might be installed on a centerline that might allow piston to valve clearance or performance issues.
 To remedy incorrect camshaft installed centerline, call our office and order an offset key.
 We have keys that will offset the cam centerline from 1.5-5degrees.